cjcorpuz/cloud-computing/README.md

-# cloud-computing
+##Name
+C-J B. CORPUZ

+##Course and Section
+BSIT 4 - Block

+#Description
-Respiratory for Cloud Computing Activity
+This repository contains my lab activities, exercises, and projects for the Cloud Computing course.